genilab/genilab.github.io/collaborate.md

 In practical terms, we seek to collaborate with Industry Partners that can help with:

 1. **Create Industry-relevant Use Cases**.
-1. **Develop Prototypes** applying our Research resources for fast prototyping.
+1. **Ideas for Industry-Relevant Prototypes** applying our Research resources for fast prototyping.
 1. **Joint Grant Applications**.

 ---